Qrome/marquee-scroller/README.md

 Double Wide LED version: https://www.thingiverse.com/thing:2989552

 ## Upgrading from version 2.5 or Higher
-Version 2.5 introduced the ability to upgrade pre-compiled firmware from a binary file.
-In version 2.6 and on you should find binary files that can be uploaded to your marque scrolling clock via the web interface.
+In version 2.6 and higher, the binary files that can be uploaded to your marque scrolling clock via the web interface.
 From the main menu in the web interface select "Firmware Update" and follow the prompts.
-* **marquee.ino.d1_mini_2.18.bin** - compiled for Wemos D1 Mini and standard 4x1 LED (default)
+* **marquee.ino.d1_mini_3.0.bin** - compiled for Wemos D1 Mini and standard 4x1 LED (default)
-* **marquee.ino.d1_mini_wide_2.18.bin** - compiled for Wemos D1 Mini and double wide 8x1 LED display
+* **marquee.ino.d1_mini_wide_3.0.bin** - compiled for Wemos D1 Mini and double wide 8x1 LED display

 ## Compiling and Loading to Wemos D1
 It is recommended to use Arduino IDE.
 You will need to configure Arduino IDE to work with the Wemos board and USB port and installed the required USB drivers etc.
 * USB CH340G drivers:  https://sparks.gogo.co.nz/ch340.html
 * Enter http://arduino.esp8266.com/stable/package_esp8266com_index.json into Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
 This will add support for the Wemos D1 Mini to Arduino IDE.
-* Open Boards Manager from Tools > Board menu and install esp8266 Core platform version **2.5.2**
+* Open Boards Manager from Tools > Board menu and install esp8266 Core platform version Latest **3.0.2**
-* Select Board:  "LOLIN(WEMOS) D1 R2 & mini"
+* Select Board:  "ESP8266 Boards (3.0.2)" --> "LOLIN(WEMOS) D1 R2 & mini"
-* Set Flash Size to 1M SPIFFS -- **this project requires SPIFFS for saving and reading configuration settings.**
+* Set Flash Size: 4MB (FS:1MB OTA:~1019KB) -- **this project requires FS for saving and reading configuration settings.**
 * Select the **Port** from the tools menu.

 ## Loading Supporting Library Files in Arduino